-I was twenty-eight years old.
-I’d been having crushing migraines for two years.
-I had come to a last resort.
-Sinus surgery.
-A doctor would cut open my face and, hopefully, fix me.
+I am twenty-eight years old.
+For the past two dreadful years, I have suffered crushing migraines and chronic sinus infections.
+So, I have come to a last resort.
+I’m getting surgery.
+A doctor will cut open my face and, hopefully, fix me.

-I was looking forward to the surgery.
-I needed the pain to stop.
+I am looking forward to the surgery.
+I need the pain to stop.

-About a week before the surgery, however, I had received a vexing diagnosis.
-It seemed that I had, somehow, contracted (yet another) skin infection, a result of my weakened immune system.
+About a week before the surgery, however, I receive a vexing diagnosis.
+It seems that I have, somehow, contracted (yet another) skin infection.
+“You have such a weak immune system,” the doctor says, frowning.

-On the day of the surgery, as my eyes grew heavy from the anesthesia, worried thoughts bombarded my brain.
-Even if this sinus surgery was successful, I still had many painful skin treatments ahead of me, where another doctor would use acid to burn away the skin infection.
+On the day of the surgery, as my eyes grow heavy from the anesthesia, worried thoughts bombard my brain.
+Even if this sinus surgery is successful (and I have my doubts), I still have many painful skin treatments ahead of me, where another doctor will use acid to burn away the skin infection.
 Probably more antibiotics, too.

-On the day of the surgery, my husband held my hand, and all I could do was pray for was a miracle.
-This pain needed to stop.
-I needed to live again.
+On the day of the surgery, my husband holds my hand, and all I can do is pray for a miracle.
+I need this pain to stop; I need to live again.

 I am having surgery.

 And I am suddenly not in my body.

 One moment, I am looking at the surgeon hovering over me, relaxing into the anesthesia—and the next moment, I am a disembodied soul, floating out, free in the Universe.